econia-labs/econia/doc/doc-site/docs/integrators/reference-frontend.md

 Doing so should open http://localhost:3000/ in your browser, where you'll see the frontend for the project.

-*Note: you must change coloring and branding of the front-end before publishing*
+*Note: you must change coloring and branding of the front-end before publishing.*

 ## Steps to deploy on Vercel

 Vercel is a user-friendly cloud platform for frontend development and deployment.
 It streamlines the deployment process by automating Git-based deployments and serverless functions.

 Prerequisites:

-1) Github Account
+1. Github Account

-2) Github Access Token
+1. Github Access Token

 To generate a `GITHUB_ACCESS_TOKEN`:

 1. Go to https://github.com/settings/tokens/new
-2. Provide a descriptive `note`.
+2. Provide a descriptive `note`
 3. In `Expiration` selection box, choose `No expiration`
-4. In the `Select scopes` section, click on `repo - Full control of private repositories` to select all repository-related options.
+4. In the `Select scopes` section, click on `repo - Full control of private repositories` to select all repository-related options
 5. Click `Generate token`
 6. Copy the generated token to your Vercel environment variables and name it `GITHUB_ACCESS_TOKEN`